 Georgia PEO Information

-Some of the things a PEO arrangement will outsource for your business include:
+Some of the tasks a PEO arrangement will manage for your Georgia business include:

 - Workers' compensation administration and audits